schiemon/rustforces/README.md

 # rustforces

-This repository contains several solutions to codeforces problems written in rust.
+This repository contains several solutions to codeforces problems written in Rust.
 Feel free to critize the code and give me feedback!